pureux/harrypotter-skillsusa/README.md

 Use the updated seed data below, in the order provided, to seed the 20 students with each student having three total qualities valued by houses at Hogwarts.

 Sort the students into the house that matches two or more of the student's qualities.
-Display the resulting list of students alphabetically (A to Z) by the student's name, grouped by their respective house.
+Display the resulting list of students alphabetically (A to Z) by the student's first name, grouped by their respective house.

 #### Updated Seed Data

+##### Houses

 | House | Qualities |
 | ----- | --------- |